 I’m in my late 30s and have lived with migraine and chronic daily headache for more than 25 years.
 I’ve always loved writing and needed a creative outlet after the migraines became so debilitating that I quit work, so The Daily Headache was born in June 2005.
 What began as a way to share my experiences quickly became the best job I’ve ever had.
 I’ve learned so much about migraine, headache disorders and chronic illness, discovered new coping strategies and treatments, and met incredible people.
 I’ve found a particular interest in writing about the emotional experience of chronic illness.
 I love it so much that I began writing for Migraine.com in 2011 and hope to do more freelance writing when my health allows.

 After spending six years in Seattle and a year in Boston, I moved back to my hometown of Phoenix in November 2010.
 Saying goodbye to Seattle was heartbreaking, but the cloudy weather there and the fickle weather in Boston are terrible migraine triggers for me.
 I’m happy to be back in Phoenix, reconnecting with dear friends, being close to family, and, of course, having fewer migraine attacks with the more stable weather.

-Passionate, intense, introspective, empathetic (sometimes overly so), fun-loving, silly, stubborn and, ahem, bossy are the best adjectives to describe me.
+Passionate, introspective, empathetic (sometimes overly so), fun-loving, stubborn and brave are the best adjectives to describe me.
 My interests include baking, traveling, practicing yoga, reading, watching baseball and making messes with my craft of the month.

 At no time should any content on The Daily Headache should be considered medical advice or imply any action should be taken.
-The Daily Headache forum, blog and other materials do not replace the need to consult with your health care professional.
+The Daily Headache does not replace the need to consult with your health care professional.